nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Since this simplified machine learning reference architecture is far from complete it is recommended to consider e.g. the following questions when you start creating your solution architecture where machine learning is part of:

 * Do you just want to experiment and play with some machine learning models?
 * Do you want to try different machine learning frameworks and libraries in to discover what works best for your use case?
 Machine learning systems never work directly.
-You will need to iterate, rework and start all over again.
+You need to iterate, rework and start all over again.
 Its innovation!
 * Is performance crucial for your application?
 * Are human lives direct or indirect dependent of your machine learning system?